 Mikhail Gorbachev, former Soviet Union leader, dies at 91

-Former Soviet Union leader Mikhail Gorbachev has died at age 91, according to Russian news agencies.
+Former Soviet Union leader Mikhail Gorbachev has died at age 91, his personal press secretary Vladimir Polyakov told CBS News.

 His cause of death was not immediately released, but Gorbachev's office had said earlier that he was undergoing treatment at the Central Clinical Hospital in Moscow, according to The Associated Press.

-Gorbachev served as the eighth and final General Secretary of the Communist Party of the Soviet Union from 1985 until 1991.
+Gorbachev served as the General Secretary of the Communist Party of the Soviet Union from 1985 until 1991.
 During his time in this role, he oversaw a deescalation of the Cold War, which culminated in the dissolution of the USSR and the fall of the Berlin Wall.

+He didn't look like a revolutionary, or set out to be one, but Gorbachev changed the course of history.

+Born into a farming family in 1931 in what was then the Soviet Union, Gorbachev went to Moscow to study law, joined the Communist Party and met and married Raisa Gorbacheva.
+Together, they set out to change the face of Communism.

 for more features.